-Student's Nam nme:
+Student's Nam ne:

 (Print) Last, First MI

 Student T#:

 Date:

-Please answer er the following questions:
+Please answer the following questions:

-1. Have you experienced any of the following symptom s within the past year?
+1. Have you experienced any of the ne following symptoms within the past year?

-Persistent productive cough?
-Y/N
+1. Persistent productive of ough?Y/N

 2. Coughing up blood?
 Y/N

 3. Chest pain?
 Y/N

-4. Shortness of breath/difficulty breathing?
-Y/N
+4. Shortness of breath/di ficulty breathing?Y/N

-5. Unexplained fever lasting more than 3 days?
+5. Unexplained fever lasti ng more than 3 days?
 Y/N

-6. Unexplained night sweats?
-Y/N
+6. Unexplained night swe ats?Y/N

-7. Unexplained sudden weight loss?
-Y/N
+7. Unexplained sudden w eight loss?Y/N

-8. Unexplained fatigue/run down feeling?
-Y/N
+8. Unexplained fatigue/ru n down feeling?Y/N

-9. Unexplained swollen lymph nodes or masses in your armpit or neck areY/N
+9. Unexplained swollen ly mph nodes or masses in your armpit or neck areY/N

-2. Have you ever had a positive HIV test?
-Y/N
+2. Have you ever had a positive H IV test?Y/N

-3. Are you on medications that suppress the immune sy vstem?Y/N
+3. Are you on medications that su ppress the immune system?Y/N

-If you answere red yes to any of the above question, please explain:
+If you answere ed yes to any of the above question on, please explain:

-understand to physician to rucurrent chest f t the information contained on this TB Questionnaire that if any of the above responses are "Y" that I will be rule out the presence of active tuberculosis.
-Furtherm t film done and lab testing to obtain medical clearance. re-evaluated by my primary care
+understand t physician to ru current chest f that if any of the above response ale out the presence of active to film done and lab testing to obtain

-Student Signat ature: Date: :
+Student Signat ture: Date: